defagos/CoconutKit/README.markdown

 * HLSViewController autorotation is now managed using the new methods introduced with iOS 6, on iOS 4 and 5 as well.
 All your HLSViewController subclasses must be updated accordingly by removing any existing `-shouldAutorotateToInterfaceOrientation:` implementation, replacing it with `-shouldAutorotate` and `-supportedInterfaceOrientations` implementations
 * The way your create an `HLSAnimation` has changed. `HLSAnimationStep` has now been split into `HLSViewAnimationStep` (for UIView block-based animation steps) and `HLSLayerAnimationStep` (for Core Animation layer-based animation steps).
 The old `HLSViewAnimationStep` has been replaced with `HLSViewAnimation` for UIView block-based animations, and a corresponding `HLSLayerAnimation` has been introduced.
 The animations you previously defined by setting transforms on `HLSViewAnimationStep` are now created by calling translation, rotation or scale methods on `HLSViewAnimation`, respectively `HLSLayerAnimation`
 * Core Data: Explicit managed contexts have been eliminated.
 You now must create an `HLSModelManager` object and use the corresponding class methods to push it onto a stack for the current thread.
 Then use the `HLSModelManager` context-free methods to interact with the store

-### Credits

-If you enjoy the library, [hortis](http://www.hortis.ch/) and I would sincerely love being credited somewhere in your application, for example on some about page.
-Thanks for your support!

 ### The CoconutKit workspace